Notify me

 Watch collaborations

-Watchmakers sometimes collaborate with artists and other industries including automobiles, affecting the timepiece aesthetics to varying degrees.
+Watchmakers sometimes collaborate with artists or other industries including automobiles, affecting the timepiece aesthetics to varying degrees.

 Iconic collaborations between watchmakers and automobile manufacturers have given rise to exceptional timepieces, exemplifying the shared values of both industries.